suncoast-devs/handbook/lessons/career-prep/branding.md

 ### Education

 Your education section says a lot about you, but you don't have to list every level of education you received.
-Remember to keep it professional listing the schools/colleges/universities which matter and relate to your profession.
+Remember to keep it professional by listing the schools/colleges/universities that matter and relate to your profession.

 While adding a school in your education section, consider supplying any additional information that may be useful, such as:

-- Extracurricular activities you participated while attending that school/college in Activities and Societies text box.
+- Extracurricular activities you participated in while attending that school/college in the Activities and Societies text box.
 - Awards or honors you received from the school/college in Description
 - Add media such as photos, videos, links, or documents to showcase your accomplishments.